henryz2004/Jay_Renderer2/README.md

 # Jay ray-tracing renderer
 This is a second attempt at creating a Ray-tracing renderer in Java to render photorealistic scenes.
 It uses a ray-casting system to cast rays from each pixel to render the scene.
+It is a very old proejct.

 It can only render primitives, such as spheres.
 I had initially planned on implementing the ability to render complex geometry from .obj files, for example, but insurmountable bugs with the renderer cut those plans short.